The gravitational field

 This formula remains valid

-regardless of the radius of the body of the spherical shape, as long as this
+regardless of radius of body of spherical shape, as long as this radius does

 In case when the divergence

-theorem is applied to the spherical surface inside the body with spherically
+theorem is applied to a spherical surface inside a body with spherically

-symmetric arrangement of the mass, the theorem implies that the gravitational
+symmetric arrangement of mass, the theorem implies that the gravitational field

 For a sphere with uniform mass